FAQs for students returning to campus

 - How is attendance recorded?
 Read

-Attendance will be recorded via class registers and for all delivery methods.
+Attendance will be recorded via class registers for all delivery methods.
 We are able to see who logged in, and for how long, so we can check attendance levels.
 It is very important you attend your classes as only this way can you get the most benefit from the teaching to achieve success in your study.
-It is also a requirement of both our Awarding Bodies and of funding agencies that you are in regular attendance.
+It is also a requirement of both our Awarding Bodies and of funding agencies that you attend regularly.

 - What academic support is available to me?
 Read

-In addition to the support you receive from your teachers and tutors, the ASOs within HubX, and also the RPE team, via Academic Skills support, are available to provide one-to-one sessions.
-The RPE team can also provide workshops where required, both in person and online.
+In addition to the support you receive from your teachers and tutors, the Academic Support Officers (ASOs) within HubX, and also the Academic Skills Support team, are available to provide one-to-one sessions.
+The team can also provide workshops where required, both in person and online.

 Appointments can be booked online.
 These sessions are a space for you to discuss your progression, set up a submission plan, and agree on academic goals.